 The sooner you start on this process, the better your chances of a favorable outcome.
 That is why the first thing you should do following an accident — after getting the medical care you need — is speak with a qualified accident lawyer in Atlanta.

 Call the Law Office of Jason R. Schultz, P.C. today.

 There are many different ways pre-existing conditions can affect an accident claim, but the team at the Law Office of Jason R. Schultz, P.C. will do everything it can to disprove the other side’s assertions.

 Jason has a track record of winning big settlements for accident victims — even those with pre-existing injuries.
 He can put his skills and resources to work for you.

 The consultation is free, and we do not receive payment until you do.
 Ready to get started?
 Call today for an appointment: 404-474-0804.

 Post a comment

-Post a Comment to "Types of Pre-Existing Injuries That May Affect an Injury Claim"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."
+Post a Comment to "Pre-existing Injuries That May Affect an Accident Claim"To reply to this message, enter your reply in the box labeled "Message", hit "Post Message."